- Wash your hands

 Fistula test: pump the tragus inwards to change the pressure in the ear canal; if there is a dehiscence of the bony labyrinth, this pressure will be transmitted into the inner ear; observe for nystagmus towards the affected ear.

-Consider a CT temporal bones (finer slices than a general CT head) if you want to visualise the bony anatomy of the ear.
+Consider a CT temporal bones if you want to assess the state of the ossicular chain or any bony labyrinth erosion.